 Many cancer treatments have the potential to affect fertility.
 The major effect of cancer treatment on female reproductive potential is through damage to the ovary and the oocytes, with accelerated oocyte depletion.
-Due to the limited number, irreplaceable nature and decreasing quality of oocytes over time, rates of successful conception and pregnancy diminish quickly from the age of 30 even without cancer treatments [43].
-Cytotoxic agents generally accelerate this natural age-related decline by approximately 10 years, which further rapidly decreases from 30 years of age.
-This results in premature ovarian insufficiency (POI) [11].
+Due to the limited number, irreplaceable nature and decreasing quality of oocytes over time, rates of successful conception and pregnancy diminish quickly from the age of 30 even without cancer treatments [46].
+Cytotoxic agents may accelerate this natural age-related decline by approximately 10 years resulting in premature ovarian insufficiency (POI) [11].